nobl9/terraform-n9-export-aws/README.md

 Snowflake can automatically pull data from this bucket on every automatic upload done by N9 and make them available in the database.
 Steps related to Snowflake have to be performed in its UI.

-Create the database, table, and format for Nobl9 data in Snowflake.
-Some default names (like `nobl9_slo` for database, etc.) are used in the below setup.
-In case of need, feel free to use different names.
+1. Create the database, table, and format for Nobl9 data in Snowflake.<br>
+   Default names are used in the following setup (for example, `nobl9_slo` for database, etc.).
+Feel free to use different names.

 ```sql
 create database nobl9_slo;